 Not everything in the dialogue is material I’ve learned yet, so I had to think where new words fit in through context, just like how we learn to speak in our native language.

 Busuu offers helpful cultural tips that help you learn when to say something and how to use it appropriately.

 For example, my beginner lesson in French told me, “To greet people during the day, we use bonjour (good day, hello).
 After sunset (usually between 6 p.m. and 7 p.m.) we say bonsoir (good evening).”

 Busuu offers tons of cultural tips (click on the lightbulb icon on each slide), so you can, as they say, “avoid missteps” while communicating.

 Build a Social Community

-Along the same line, you’ll start receiving messages from people in the app learning your native language, so you also have the chance to respond to their written or verbal responses.
+Along the same line, I started receiving messages from people in the app learning my native language.
 It’s fun to give them a helping hand!